 Why planners love this tool

 Speed!
-Now you don’t have to ask everyone who could have made a change to your diagram or guest list—you can find out in seconds, and correct the error.
+Now you don’t have to ask everyone who could have made a change to your diagram—you can find out in seconds, and correct the error.
 This frees you up to spend more time where it matters: cultivating relationships with your customers and leads.

 Head into Social Tables now, open up any one of your existing diagrams, and give it a shot.
 You’re ready to start tracking changes and saving time today.
 And if you’re not already a Social Tables user, remember: it’s free for planners!